shriyac04/GhostKey/README.md

-# GhostKey-Backdoor and Server for Ethical Hacking and Penetration Testing
+# GhostKey-Basic Backdoor and Server prototype for Ethical Hacking and Penetration Testing

 ## Overview